btc-script-explorer/scantool/README.md

 Inputs are the workhorses of the bitcoin system.
 They supply all of the data and/or functionality required to redeem outputs.
 There are 10 standard input types which we will refer to as Spend Types.
 Each Spend Type can redeem exactly one Output Type, but some Output Types are redeemable by multiple Spend Types.

+Most nodes return little or no information about spend types, and few block explorers identify them either.

 The table below shows which Spend Types can be used to redeem which Output Types.
 It also shows the required contents of the input script and segregated witness for each Spend Type.
 The Output Types are listed by the names assigned to them by Bitcoin Core.
 The Spend Types are listed by their commonly-used "P2" names.
 Since these are all standard methods for redeeming funds, all input data must be exactly as shown in the table below, otherwise the redemption method will be considered non-standard.